Ptatooo/9GAGclone/README.md

     PASSWORD=smtpPass

 When using without account you can only see posts but cant interact with them, for more options create acccount in right-up corner and easily join communities and start meme-ing with others who share the same interestes.

+## Usage

+Just log in and you are good to go!